emdio/kitteneitor/README.txt

 -Acknowledgments:
  -Pham Hong Nguyen, author of firstchess
  -Ron Murawski for his generosity
- -Pedro Castro, author of danasah
- -The authors of http://chessprogramming.wikispaces.com/ -Tom Kerrigan for TSCP
+ -Pedro Castro, author of the engine Danasah, and for the creation of Kitteneitor's logo -The authors of http://chessprogramming.wikispaces.com/ -Tom Kerrigan for TSCP
  -Bruce Moreland for his site